teoadal/velo/README.md

 ## Install from nuget

-Install Velo with the following command:
+Install Velo with the following command [from nuget](https://www.nuget.org/packages/Velo/):

 ```ini
 Install-Package Velo